Fixed weekly rhythm. Repeat routes. Controlled pacing.

 *This is not a pass/fail test — it simply shows where the dog sits on the high-drive spectrum and whether structured pacing will help them.

-• steadier evenings
+- steadier evenings

-• cleaner transitions between activity and rest
+- easier transitions between activity and rest

-These are not the result of intensity.
+These are not the result of harder sessions.

-They come from repetition.
+They come from repetition and fixed weekly rhythm.

-• Frequency is fixed, not optional
+Frequency is fixed, not optional.

-• Routes are capped to protect quality
+Routes are capped to protect consistency.

-SPENT works because the structure is protected.
+SPENT works because the structure is protected week to week.

 4. Work, Track, Adjust